LeoMcH36/PythonNN/README.md

 # PythonNN
-Simple Neural network with the ability to differentiate between spanish and english.
+Simple Neural network with data to attempt to differentiate between spanish and english.

 Created to test my knowledge and get back into programming after a nearly 3 month break.
 I didnt use any external ML or NN librarys.
 Just my own knowledge of forward passing and back propagation.